 - We banned the manufacture and sale in NZ of cosmetics and cleaning products containing plastic microbeads (under s 23 of the Act).

-- The current Government recently proposed banning single-use plastic bags (watch this space…)
+- The current Government banned single-use plastic shopping bags (under s 23 of the Act)

 - Anyone who dumps waste in a Class 1 landfill is required to pay a levy of $10 a tonne.

 - The Waste Minimisation Fund has supported many national and local waste minimising initiatives.
 Profiles of some of these can be found here, and you can also find a breakdown of what has been funded, and how much, since the WMF began.

 What more could be done under the Act?